 Experience the Palazzo Altemps at the Museo Nazionale Romano for FREE with the Rome City Pass and have your ticket into the Palazzo Altemps already in your pocket before you even depart for Rome.

 Free admission to world-famous sights and museums.
-Free public transport and airport transfer can be added.
+Free airport transfer can be added.
 Discounts included.

 incl.
 VAT and service fees, free shipping via e-mail